Certificate-Based Authentication

 Option B: Use Organization Certificate

-Obtain a certificate from your organization’s Certificate Authority (CA) following your internal security policies.We only support PFX format for certificate uploads in Azure.
+Obtain a certificate from your organization’s Certificate Authority (CA) following your internal security policies.Step 3: Upload Certificate to Azure

 Open Certificates & secrets